 Many are free (or have free versions), and some have a small cost.
 I’m only including tools I’ve used and I know are worth it.

-At the bottom of the post, I’ve added links to a couple free PDFs I created to help you market your business.
+At the bottom of the post, I’ve added links to some free PDFs I created to help you create & market your business.

 Traffic + Growth